Glossary of PA Terms - C

 The appearing of a signal from one circuit, in another circuit in which it does not belong.
 It typically occurs in cabling due to capacitive or inductive coupling between circuits in close proximity, but can also occur within equipment (for example, due to common impedance coupling).
 The use of balanced interconnections is usually of significant help in the avoidance of crosstalk problems.
 See also Separation.

 An abbreviation for 'cathode ray tube' − the original device for creating the visible image in televisions and other video display equipment such as computer display monitors.
-Due to the large size and weight of CRTs (and their extremely high operating voltage), they are now largely superceded by other devices such as liquid crystal displays (LCDs) and plasma screens.
+Due to the large size and weight of CRTs (and their extremely high operating voltage), they are now largely superseded by other devices such as liquid crystal displays (LCDs) and plasma screens.
 The term 'CRT' is therefore now often used to describe display equipment that uses the earlier technology.
 See also Raster.

 A term sometimes used by guitarists and guitar amplifier manufacturers to refer to a moderate extent of intentional distortion, which may be considered to incorporate a moderate 'squashing' of the sound due to the inherent signal compression that is produced.